LPTK/SeaglPrototype/rsc/doc/internal/Inference.md

  	* pairwaise unify the arguments `A..` and `B...` if `R = C B...`, acording to their variance (and if invariant, introduce a new type variable `R'` to be the LB or HB -- also applies to case above)
  	* report an error if `R = D B...` and `D != C`, `D` concrete
  	* do nothing otherwise (`R = D B..` and `D` is abstract)
- * If a type variable `R` is used only in covariant position, it can be substituted with the lower bound of its constraints
+ * If a type variable `R` is used only in covariant position, it can be substituted with the least upper bound (LUB) of its lower bound constraints
- * If a type variable `R` is used only in contravariant position, it can be substituted with the higher bound of its constraints
+ * If a type variable `R` is used only in contravariant position, it can be substituted with the greatest lower bound (GLB) of its upper bound constraints
  * Simplify subtyping expressions

 **Example**:

 ```
+// Assume:
 id x = x
 id: 'X -> 'X

 foo a = id a
 foo: 'A -> 'X  // new type variable X comes from instantiating 'id'
 where
 	'A <: 'X   // because A is used as arg in fun of type X -> X
 ```

 Here, `'X` is only used in covariant position (the function output), so we can replace it with its lower bound `'A`, and we obtain: